paviad/mandarin-blueprint-prop-customizer/readme.md

 # Mandarin Blueprint Prop Customizer

 Create, save, and manage your own Mandarin Blueprint props directly in your browser!
+Synchronizes with Traverse!

 ## Overview
 This Chrome extension enhances your experience on [Mandarin Blueprint](https://courses.mandarinblueprint.com/) by allowing you to customize, store, and manage your own props for the course.
 Easily tailor your learning process and keep your custom props organized.